 Note: Commissioners are required to file an annual financial disclosure statement.

 The Pay and Benefits:

 Salary for the position will be established by the Presiding Judge.
 It is currently set at $64.63 per hour which is ninety percent of the salary of a Superior Court Judge.
-Fringe benefits include medical and dental insurance, life insurance, paid sick and vacation time, ten paid holidays, and participation in a state sponsored retirement program.
+Additional benefits include medical and dental insurance, life insurance, paid sick and vacation time, ten paid holidays, and participation in a state-sponsored retirement program.
 Commissioners serve at the pleasure of the Presiding Judge and are subject to periodic assessment through a judicial performance review program administered by the Judicial Branch of Arizona in Maricopa County.

 The Committee Process:

 - Application Deadline: All applications are due as stated in the announcement and on the application form.
 The information required on the application can be reviewed here so that applicants may gather information in preparation for the online application.

 - Screening Meeting: At the screening meeting the Committee reviews all applications received and the results of any investigation conducted by Committee members.
 The Committee then decides which of the applicants will be selected for interviews.

 - Notification to Applicants: Applicants selected for interviews are notified by phone and email letter of the date, time, and location of the interviews.
-Applicants not selected for interview are notified by email letter.
+Applicants not selected for an interview are notified by email letter.

 - Investigation: Further investigation of the applicants to be interviewed is conducted.
 The credit, criminal, and professional discipline histories of the applicants are requested, and the results are given to the Committee.
-The Committee seeks comments from judges, attorneys and the community.
+The Committee seeks comments from judges, attorneys, and the community.